metomi/rose/sphinx/user-guide/configuration-metadata.rst

      widget[rose-config-edit]=rose.config_editor.valuewidget.radiobuttons.RadioButtonsValueWidget

-  Another useful Rose built-in widget to use is the array element aligning page widget, ``rose.config_editor.pagewidget.table.PageArrayTable``.
-You can set this for a section or namespace to make sure each nth variable value element lines up horizontally.
+  Another useful Rose built-in widget to use is the array element aligning :ref:`page widget <conf-ed-cust-pages>`, ``rose.config_editor.pagewidget.table.PageArrayTable``.
+You can set this for a section or namespace to make sure each *n* th variable value element lines up horizontally.
 For example:

   .. code-block:: rose